Ismaestro/angular-example-app/README.md

 Please read through our [contributing guidelines](https://github.com/Ismaestro/angular7-example-app/blob/master/CONTRIBUTING.md).
 Included are directions for opening issues, coding standards, and notes on development.

-Moreover, all HTML and CSS should conform to the [Code Guide](https://github.com/mdo/code-guide), maintained by [Main author](https://github.com/ismaestro).
+Moreover, all HTML and CSS should conform to the [Code Guide](https://github.com/mdo/code-guide), maintained by [Ismael Ramos](https://github.com/ismaestro).

 Editor preferences are available in the [editor config](https://github.com/Ismaestro/angular7-example-app/blob/master/.editorconfig) for easy use in common text editors.
 Read more and download plugins at <https://editorconfig.org/>.